Alexandre-Saldanha/employeemanager-app-angular-spring/README.md

 - Returning the values stored in the database to the user interface.
 I had to fix some errors in the methods of the employee.service.ts file, such as using the correct URL.

-Material to display the error messages.
+- Material to display the error messages.

+## API Code Improvements

+- Added default serial version for Employee and UserNotFoundException classes in the backend rest api.
+- Added Lombok annotations for Employee Class in the backend rest api.
+- Added @Repository annotation for EmployeeRepo class in the backend rest api.

 ## How to Use